Ireland Bike Tour - Galway & Connemara Coast | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Disembark the ferry in Rossaveel, and spin across a landscape that becomes a mixture of rivers, lakes, woodlands, and rich meadows with breathtaking views of the dramatic Twelve Bens Mountain range on the left and Maumturk mountains on the right.
-Watch out for the stacks of peat turf along the final section before arriving at the hotel.
+Disembark the ferry in Rossaveel and begin your ride across a landscape that gradually transforms into a mix of rivers, lakes, woodlands, and lush meadows, with breathtaking views of the dramatic Twelve Bens mountain range on your left and the Maumturk Mountains on your right.
+Keep an eye out for the neatly stacked peat turf along the final stretch before reaching the hotel.
+You may choose to cycle to lunch and then ride in the support vehicle to the hotel, or take a break at lunch and hop back on your bike for the final, stunning five miles (8 km) through the Inagh Valley.

-When staying at the Aran Islands Hotel
+If you’re staying at the Aran Islands Hotel rather than Kilmurvey House:

 Morning: Optional Island Ride – 10 km (6 miles)